namtvit07/pushpop/README.md

 Clockwork.manager.run
 ```

-Note that `pushpop` does not declare dependencies other than `clockwork` and `keen`.
+The `pushpop` gem does not declare dependencies other than `clockwork` and `keen`.
 If you're using
-Pushpop plugins like Sendgrid or Twilio you'll need to install and require those dependencies explicitly.
+Pushpop plugins like Sendgrid or Twilio you'll need to bundle and require those dependencies separately.

 ## Contributing

-Issues and pull requests are welcome!
+Issues and pull requests are very welcome!

 **Wishlist**

-+ Add plugins for more data collection and notification services
++ Add plugins for more data collection and email/SMS/notification services
-+ Add a web interface that shows the job names, job results, and a countdown to the next run
++ Add a web interface that shows job names, previous job results, and countdowns to the next run
-+ Add a web interface that lets you preview emails in the browser
++ Add a web interface for previewing emails in the browser
-+ Beautiful email templates with support for typical Keen IO query responses (groups, series, etc)
++ Add beautiful email templates with support for typical Keen IO query responses (groups, series, etc)

 **Testing**

+Please make sure the specs pass before you submit your pull request.
 Pushpop has a full set of specs (including plugins).
 Run them like this:

 ``` shell
 $ bundle exec rake spec